Kurganets-25

 The Kurganets-25 (Курганец-25) is a tracked amphibious, 25-ton modular infantry fighting vehicle and armored personnel carrier being developed for the Russian Army.
-The Kurganets-25 will evolve into various models, gradually replacing BMP, BMD, MT-LB and other types of tracked Soviet armored platforms.

-The Kurganets-25 will have modular armor that can be upgraded for specific threats.
+The Kurganets-25 is planned to evolve into various models, gradually replacing BMP, BMD, MT-LB and other types of tracked Soviet armored platforms.
+The Kurganets-25 is supposed to have modular armor that can be upgraded for specific threats.
 The Kurganets-25 IFV and APC variants were first seen in public (initially with the turret and main armament shrouded) during rehearsals for the 2015 Moscow Victory Day Parade.
-Serial production was supposed to begin in 2016, however as of 2020, certification by the military is still pending.
+Serial production was supposed to begin in 2016, but as of 2020, certification by the military is still pending.
+In 2023, it was confirmed that Kurganets was undergoing trials, and that the vehicle was modified at the customer's request.
+The changes affected the Kurganets-25 chassis, which as a result became more reliable and also easier to operate and repair.

 Design

-The Kurganets-25 is designed to bring the Russian tracked troop carrier fleet up to standard with Western designs like the American M2 Bradley and British Warrior, which outclassed their Soviet Cold War BMP-series counterparts.
+The Kurganets-25 is designed to be a successor to the BMP-3 Russian tracked troop carrier which fulfills a similar role as Western designs like the American M2 Bradley and British Warrior.
 The Kurganets-25 is based on the Armata Universal Combat Platform while being lighter than the T-15 Armata "heavy IFV" based on the same and similar to the wheeled VPK-7829 Bumerang.

 There are two versions of the vehicle: a heavily armed infantry fighting vehicle carrying 6-7 troops, and a lightly armed APC carrying 8 troops.
 Other variants proposed for the Kurganets include an armored ambulance, an 82 mm Vasilek mortar carrier, an anti-tank vehicle, an armored recovery vehicle, a reconnaissance vehicle, a command vehicle, and an armored engineering vehicle.

 The vehicle represents a departure from traditional Russian low profile designs, having a higher floor more suited for mounted combat rather than troop carrying, which provides better IED and mine protection.
 While the T-15 is expected to be deployed with T-14 tanks in armored formations, Kurganets-25 platforms will equip mechanized units.
+Russian Ground Forces were to receive the first batch of Kurganets-25 IFVs for trials in 2019.
+No vehicle production or commission as of 2025.